-Cervical smear and HPV test in Glasgow
+We provide private Cervical smear and HPV testing in our Glasgow Clinic.

 Currently, the NHS offers cervical screening smears for all women aged 25 to 64, every three to five years.
 Some women may consider this is too long a period of time between smears.